eatcala/mobile-case-study/README.md

-# Cala Mobile
+# Cala Mobile case study

 Cala Mobile is the mobile application with React Native for Android and IOS.
 The project is using ESlint with the Airbnb config combined with Prettier.
+We don't use redux or state manager but React hooks and Apollo state with React Navigation for the routing.

 **Requirements:**